 3. All attendees will be muted upon entering into the Zoom meeting space.
 Only those who are recognized are asked to unmute their line by clicking on the mic icon at the bottom of the Zoom online screen or by pressing *6 on your phone (if you are calling in).
 After speaking, individuals are asked to mute the mic again.

 4. The chatroom has been changed to be public so do not use the chatroom unless you want to be recognized.

-Quorum will be established via Poll Everywhere at the beginning of plenary session.
+Quorum will be established via the online voting software at the beginning of plenary session.